timcallaghan/linqpadblog/README.md

 	c.Dump("Meaning of life");
 	// At the end of your executable code, call one of the static helper methods to perform the transformation and then hit F5 to see the results.
-	// Note that this call will be stripped from the file (to prevent an infinite call cycle!)
+	// Note that the call to CreateFileSystemBlogPost will be stripped from the file (to prevent an infinite call cycle!)
 	MyExtensions.CreateFileSystemBlogPost(new DirectoryInfo(@"D:\Temp\BlogOutput"));
 }
 /*
 It's also ok to add comments after the code.
 Any output from calls to .Dump() will be placed at the end of the file.
+It's a good idea to name your .Dump() calls so that LINQPad generates a nice heading to correlate with the code output.
 */
 ~~~~